oiov/wr.do/README.md

 ### Deploy with Docker Compose

+Create a new folder and copy the `docker-compose.yml` file to the folder.

-Fill in the environment variables in the `docker-compose.yml`, then:
+Touch a `.env` file at the same level and fill in the environment variables, then:

 ```bash
 docker compose up -d